Linux ftp command

 The number 257 is a numerical code.
 All FTP messages have a code number associated with them, and for technical reasons they are included with the messages from the server.
 The server lets you know you're in the /ftpdefaultdir directory.
 Let's see what files are in there, using the ls command:

-This will produce a file listing, just like in Linux.
+This produces a file listing, like in Linux.
 You can change remote directories with cd.
 If you want to change what directory you're using on your local computer, you can use lcd for "local change directory."
 Let's say you want to get a file from the server named awesome.jpg, and download it to your local directory /home/myuser/images:

 ftp> lcd /home/myuser/images